Skip to main content

 Not all courses will be offered each semester.
 Courses are scheduled, however, such that full-time and part-time students will be able to complete the program in a timely fashion.

 NYU's Wasserman Career Center for Career Development provides assistance to all graduate students and alumni from NYU Steinhardt.
-In addition, a weekly newsletter with career opportunities is sent to all students, the A3SR program page will be periodically updated with relevant career-related resources, and students can consult with program advisors about career matters.
+In addition, a semi-monthly newsletter with career opportunities is sent to all students, the A3SR program page will be periodically updated with relevant career-related resources, and students can consult with program advisors about career matters.
 The program also offers several professional development events each year.

 After accepting your offer there are a few required steps to ensure that you are fully prepared for the fall semester.
 Your admission letter will provide a link to some important next steps.
-In addition, the A3SR program requires an online competency exam to gauge your background in mathematics and statistics.
+In addition, the A3SR program requires an online placement exam to gauge your background in mathematics and statistics.
 This will allow us to place you in the most appropriate courses for your first semester.
-The Competency Exam page provides more information.
+The Placement Exam page provides more information.

 Finances and Financial Aid